lordponchik/ex.Tripgoal/README.md

 <img height="32" width="32" src="https://cdn.simpleicons.org/figma/##F24E1E" title="Figma"/>Design - [Figma layout](https://www.figma.com/file/OlmM3aNzcZp3LIzkqCSZVP/TripGoalLandingPage-u?type=design&node-id=1-10&mode=design&t=7CZWzfAL9X8IuQAy-0)

 ## Description
 This project is a practical work on the layout of HTML pages using CSS, SASS and JavaScript.
 The goal of the project is to improve the skills of responsive layout, styling with CSS and SASS, and interaction with the DOM via JavaScript.
+Only the home page markup has been created.

 ## Technology stack